-- All voter registration activities must be conducted in a nonpartisan manner. - Voter education projects should not be designed, targeted, or timed to influence voter acceptance or rejection of a particular candidate, or targeted towards voters who take a particular position on a public policy issue that divides candidates in an election. - The project cannot make any written or oral statements which support or oppose a candidate or political party. - Voter registration and education materials must be made available without regard to a voter's political preferences. - All materials and publications associated with voter education activities should include a disclaimer stating that the information or activity is not intended to reflect an endorsement for, or opposition to, any candidate or political party. - If one candidate is mentioned by name, all candidates for that office should be mentioned. - Activities cannot be coordinated with a candidate's campaign or a political party. - Hospitals should not publicize campaign events. - Campaign literature should not be distributed or made available on hospital premises.
+- All voter registration activities must be conducted in a nonpartisan manner. - Voter education projects should not be designed, targeted, or timed to influence voter acceptance or rejection of a particular candidate or political party, or targeted towards voters who take a particular position on a public policy issue that divides candidates in an election. - A voter education or registration project cannot make any written or oral statements which support or oppose a candidate or political party. - Voter registration and education materials must be made available without regard to a voter's political preferences. - All materials and publications associated with voter education activities should include a disclaimer stating that the information or activity is not intended to reflect an endorsement for, or opposition to, any candidate or political party. - If one candidate is mentioned by name, all candidates for that office should be mentioned. - Activities cannot be coordinated with a candidate's campaign, a political party, or any political organization. - Hospitals should not publicize campaign, political party, or political organization events or events that are political in nature. - Campaign or political literature should not be distributed or made available on hospital premises.